← Blog / DTC Brand Building

 How much does a Magento loyalty program cost to run?

 Budget $200-$750 for the extension license (one-time for native, monthly for SaaS), plus $500-$2,000 in developer time for initial setup and customization.
-Ongoing costs include the point liability (typically 2-4% of loyalty-attributed revenue) and any SaaS subscription fees.
+Ongoing costs include the point liability (typically a small fraction of loyalty-attributed revenue, varying by reward generosity and redemption rate) and any SaaS subscription fees.
 Most stores see positive ROI within 3-4 months if the program is actively promoted.

 Should I use a points-based or tier-based loyalty program on Magento?